irina-andrei/ci_cd/1_jenkins.md

 <br>

-## Steps for creating a Job and setting up WebHook:
+## Steps for creating a Job and setting up WebHook (1st Job - 'CI'):

 1. Initialise a new Job: